dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1801.md

 CHAPTER 18  UserForm Techniques and Tricks    303

 Most of the methods and properties that work with ListBoxes also work with ComboBoxes.
-So after you’ve figured out how to handle ListBoxes, you can transfer that knowledge to your work with ComboBoxes.
+So after you've figured out how to handle ListBoxes, you can transfer that knowledge to your work with ComboBoxes.

 Filling a ListBox